microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

         // Event handler for Toast Activations
         event Windows.Foundation.EventHandler<ToastActivatedEventArgs> ToastActivated;

-        // Displays the Toast in Action Centre void ShowToast(ToastNotification toast);
+        // Displays the Toast in Action Center void ShowToast(ToastNotification toast);

         // Updates the Toast for a Progress related operation using Tag and Group